 Existing discharges previously regulated by a consent issued under the Control of Pollution Act 1974 (CoPA) are considered to be authorised – if you hold CoPA consent, you do not need to apply again under CAR.

-To check if your discharge has CoPA consent, please contact us to request a search of our records.
+To check if your discharge has CoPA consent, please contact us to request a search of our records or complete the following form.
 If this check is not carried out prior to applying and it is discovered that a duplicate application has been made, no refund of the application fee will be offered.

 If the discharge does not have CoPA consent, then an application under CAR should be made.